phetsims/phet-info/doc/tier-1-description-quickstart-guide.md

 - Accessible names for interactive components.
 - Accessible help text for interactive components.
 - Accessible paragraphs for non-interactive UI elements.
+- Accessible responses (alerts) for important events or changes in the simulation.

 ## package.json